An improved Green's function algorithm applied to quantum transport in carbon nanotubes: Renormalization-decimation algorithm for electrodes with long unit cells

 For the $2^k+1$ cells, $k-1$ inversions and $6(k-1)$ multiplications are necessary.
 Considering $N$ cells, $\log_2(N-1)-1$ inversions and $6\log_2(N-1)-6$ multiplications have to be done.
 This logarithmic scaling of the complexity leads to very fast convergence.

-\articlesection{Renormalization-decimation algorithm for electrodes with long unit cells}
+\section{Renormalization-decimation algorithm for electrodes with long unit cells}

 The RDA includes the calculation of the Green's function of single UCs, which is a matrix inversion.
 Its complexity scales with $(\dim\hamilton)^3$, thus getting worse for larger UCs.
 But in cases where the UC is long in transport direction, the short-range interaction leads also to a block-wise tridiagonal UC Hamiltonian matrix in the same way as the block-wise tridiagonal electrode Hamiltonian matrix itself.
-Thus, such a UC can be divided into $K$ slices, leading to a $K{\times}K$ shape of the Hamiltonian matrix and the coupling matrix: \begin{articleequation} \hamilton = \quad,\quad \tau = \quad, \end{articleequation} likewise for the total bulk Green's matrix $\green_\text{B}$ of the UC.
+Thus, such a UC can be divided into $K$ slices, leading to a $K{\times}K$ shape of the Hamiltonian matrix and the coupling matrix:

+likewise for the total bulk Green's matrix $\green_\text{B}$ of the UC.
 Note that -- in contrast to the total electrode Hamiltonian matrix (\ref{JCP2:eqn:Helectrode}) -- this UC Hamiltonian matrix is not periodic.